 While a major earthquake has not occurred in Orange in recent history, the potential for a destructive earthquake exists.
 Local fault lines run along East Road and Tully Road in North Orange, and along Fall Hill and Walnut Hill near downtown.
 In addition, a major fault line runs north/south along the entire Connecticut River Valley, just west of Orange.
 Orange is vulnerable to a major earthquake because of the age of its building stock.
-According to the 2000 U.S. Census, 62 percent of the housing in Orange was built before 1970.
-In August 2011, a 5.8 magnitude earthquake centered in Virginia was felt in Franklin County.
-No damages were reported, though shaking of the building and power lines was observed at the Water Department office.
+According to the 2000 U.S.

+Census, 62 percent of the housing in Orange was built before 1970.
+The entire Town of Orange is vulnerable to the impacts of an earthquake.